pratham-jaiswal/claire/README.md

 # Claire - The AI Assistant

-Claire is a conversational AI that uses persistent semantic memory to efficiently complete a wide range of tasks.
-It is designed to engage users in natural-sounding conversations.
+Claire is a conversational AI that features persistent semantic memory, allowing it to maintain context across interactions.
+It engages users in natural-sounding conversations by leveraging large language models.
+Additionally, Claire can perform certain tasks with the set of tools it has been provided with.

 ## Features